olvert/PFP/lab_d/tutorial.md

 variance introduced by outliers: 20% (moderately inflated)
 ```

-From the result we can observe that psort_ which forces the lazy evalution got a better benchmark (373.0 ms) than the parallised one (431.7 ms).
-Thus, even though laziness adds modularity for parallel programming, it does not always help improve perfomance.
+From the result, we can observe that psort_ which forces the lazy evaluation got a better benchmark (373.0 ms) than the parallel one (431.7 ms).
+Thus, even though laziness adds modularity for parallel programming, it does not always help improve performance.

 #### Resources used to prepare this tutorial